 This study took as a starting point a broader geography, rooted both in longstanding regional scholarship and in new understandings of the importance of regionalism, fresh efforts to create regional dialogue, and increasing recognition that the study area as described here contains a story of critical importance to the nation.
-The study contains the following elements:
+The study incorporates responses to the ten criteria that the NPS currently to evaluate the feasibility.
+The following can serve as a guide for how the NPS criteria have been met.

-- In Chapter 2, a statement of national significance, key themes that emerge from that statement, and a proposed boundary. - In Chapter 3, a regional history that situates the statement and themes in the context of American national development. - In Chapter 4, a consideration of the operational feasibility of the National Heritage Area, including the regional partner network that undergirds the effort, management alternatives, coordinating entity, and financial sustainability. - In Chapter 5, a summary and set of recommendations for further action.
+■ In Chapter 2, a statement of national significance, key themes that emerge from that statement, and a proposed boundary.
+(Criteria #1, #2, #3, #4, #5, #8, #9)

-Appendices that include among them a comprehensive inventory of 227 cultural and natural resources that is itself a major contribution to the region.
+- In Chapter 3, a regional history that situates the statement and themes in the context of American national development.
+(Criteria #2, #3, #4, , #5, #8) - In Chapter 4, a consideration of the operational feasibility of the National Heritage Area, including the regional partner network that undergirds the effort, management alternatives, coordinating entity, and financial sustainability.
+(Criteria #1, #3, #4, #6, #7, #8, #10) - In Chapter 5, a summary and set of recommendations for further action. - Appendices that include among them a comprehensive inventory of 227 cultural and natural resources that is itself a major contribution to the region.
+(Criteria #1, #2, #3, #4, #5, #6, #7, #10)